icp4a/automation-decision-services-samples/samples/WebMicroServiceSample/README.md

   mvn clean package -Dquarkus.container-image.build=true -s settings.xml
 ```
 The image is ready to be pushed when you see the message ``` BUILD SUCCESS```.

-_Note_: Because recent releases of Quarkus do not support Java SDK 8, you compile using a Java SDK 11.

 3. Manually push the docker image to your docker registry of your Kubernetes
    cluster, and use the generated descriptor `target/kubernetes/kubernetes.yml` to create